elanatframework/Web_forms/README.md

 - Line 6: `al(InputName)=My Input Title`
 Here, the first two characters are `al`, which means adding a title, and then it is specified that it will be applied to a tag named `InputName`, and after the equal character (`=`), the title text is specified.

-## Explanation of the action controls
+## Explanation of the Action Controls

-Action controls are received in the form of an INI file format.
+Action Controls are received in the form of an INI file format.
 In the first line of the response there is the word `[web-forms]` and each of the following lines is an action control.

 The first two characters determine the action code.
 For example, things like adding styles and removing tags can be obtained from action codes.
 The first two letters stand for actions and indicate that an action must be performed.